Be Smart When Working While Pregnant

 Many women find themselves juggling the inside “job” of growing a baby and the outside job of working for pay.
 For some, especially those who do not suffer from pregnancy sickness and whose jobs are important to them, working while pregnant is a welcome way to wait out the nine months.
 These mothers want to work right up until the first contraction.
 Other women may need a month or more to prepare their nest and focus on the life inside.
 They may plan to leave their jobs at a particular time; often in the last trimester.
 Some mothers, due to pregnancy complications, need to quit working while pregnant even in the early months.
-Whatever your pregnancy situation and your job, here are 10 tips to working while pregnant:
+Whatever your pregnancy situation and your job, here are 10 tips for working while pregnant:

 If you intend to stop working after your baby comes, give your employer plenty of time to find a replacement, and yourself enough time to finish up important projects.
 Tell them when you plan to quit and ask how they would like you to help make the transition a smooth one.
 You will act responsibly, but your stated intention to quit makes it clear that your pregnancy and family come first.